salaheddinek/video-editing-py-script/README.md

 * Firstly, download the GitHub repo using ```git clone``` or download and unpack the zip file.

-* Copy the 'Scripts' folder to your prefered directory, in our case we will put it in the home folder, use the following command:
+* Copy the 'Scripts' folder to your preferred directory, in our case we will put it in the home folder, use the following command:

 ```cp -r video-editing-py-script/Scripts/ ~/Scripts```